rossrobino/drab/src/lib/docs/classes/prefetch.md

 • `get` **#prerender**(): `boolean`

-Use the speculation rules API.
+Prerender with the Speculation Rules API.

 #### Returns